ardatan/graphql-tools/docs/source/schema-delegation.md

 * [Schema transforms](./schema-transforms.html) - manipulating with schemas, while keep ability to delegate to them
 * [Schema stitching](./schema-stitching) - extending schemas and connecting multiple schemas together

 Delegation is performed by one function - `delegateToSchema`.
-It should be called from within a resolver and it uses the GraphQL query part that starts at resolver part to create a query that will be executed on a subschema.
+It should be called from within a parent schema resolver.
+It uses the GraphQL query tree starts at the resolver to create a query that will be executed on a subschema.

 <h2 id="example">Motivational example</h2>